 I did some running like I always do, checked the tires of my MTB once, and did not think too much about this awful plan.
 But, as April 21st got closer, my changing thoughts about it followed each other in an exponential pace.
 It started with:

-- Does a whole weekend abroad fit into my agenda?
+- Does a full weekend away from home for this race fit into my agenda?

 - Could I stay awake and keep moving around for so long?